The Lord of the Tides: Casting

+The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Olivia Cooke as Queen Alicent Hightower, Emma D'Arcy as Princess Rhaenyra Targaryen, Rhys Ifans as Ser Otto Hightower, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Sonoya Mizuno as Mysaria, Graham McTavish as Ser Harrold Westerling, Jefferson Hall as Ser Tyland Lannister, Harry Collett as Prince Jacaerys Velaryon, Tom Glynn-Carney as Prince Aegon II Targaryen, Ewan Mitchell as Prince Aemond Targaryen, Bethany Antonia as Lady Baela Targaryen, Phoebe Campbell as Lady Rhaena Targaryen, and Phia Saban as Princess Helaena Targaryen.

-The episode stars Paddy Considine, Matt Smith, Olivia Cooke, Emma D'Arcy, Rhys Ifans, Eve Best, Fabien Frankel, Sonoya Mizuno, Graham McTavish, Jefferson Hall, Harry Collett, Tom Glynn-Carney, Ewan Mitchell, Bethany Antonia, Phoebe Campbell, and Phia Saban.
-It marks the first appearance of Glynn-Carney as adult Aegon Targaryen, Saban as adult Helaena Targaryen, Mitchell as adult Aemond Targaryen, Collett as adult Jacaerys Velaryon, Elliot Grihault as adult Lucerys Velaryon, Antonia as adult Baela Targaryen, and Campbell as adult Rhaena Targaryen, succeeding Ty Tennant, Evie Allen, Leo Ashton, Leo Hart, Harvey Sadler, Shani Smethurst and Eva Ossei-Gerning who portrayed the young version of the seven characters, respectively, in the sixth and seventh episodes, following a plot jump of six years after the previous episode.
+It marks the first appearance of Collett, Glynn-Carney, Mitchell, Antonia, Campbell, and Saban as the adult version of their respective characters, in addition to Elliot Grihault as adult Prince Lucerys Velaryon, succeeding Leo Hart, Ty Tennant, Leo Ashton, Shani Smethurst, Eva Ossei-Gerning, Evie Allen, and Harvey Sadler who portrayed the young version of the seven characters, respectively, in the sixth and seventh episodes, following a plot jump of six years after the previous episode.
 Of the seven actors, Grihault was the only one not featured in the opening credits, but instead in the closing credits.
 In addition, it also marks the final appearance of Wil Johnson as Ser Vaemond Velaryon.

 Reception

 Ratings

-An estimated 1.73 million viewers watched "The Lord of the Tides" during its first broadcast on HBO.
+In the United States, an estimated 1.73 million viewers watched "The Lord of the Tides" during its first broadcast on HBO.
 Around 2.4 million viewers watched the episode across its four broadcasts during its premiere night.